MAIF/otoroshi/manual/src/main/paradox/connectors/rancher.md

 # Rancher *

-The documentation is not written yet, but you can read more about it [here](https://github.com/MAIF/otoroshi/tree/master/connectors/rancher)
+The documentation is not ready yet as it's an experimental connector, but you can read more about it [here](https://github.com/MAIF/otoroshi/tree/master/connectors/rancher)